Skip to main content

 // Good: ≤200ms

-• Measures responsiveness across all user interactions (clicks/taps/keys) throughout page lifetime
+• Measures responsiveness across all user interactions (clicks, taps, keys) throughout the page lifetime

-• captures input delay + processing + rendering time
+• captures input delay + event processing + presentation delay

 Cumulative Layout Shift (CLS)